g1parkhi/cse15l-lab-reports/Lab_Report_5.md

 ![Image](53.png)

 In this example, I used '-I' option for 'less' command.
-The option causes searches to ignore case, which is a similar function of the of the '-i' option.
+The option causes searches to ignore case, which is a similar function of the '-i' option.
 However, this time, even if I type in 'He' which contains an uppercase letter, both 'he' and 'He' will be searched.
 The image above demonstrates it.